OddDotNet/OddDotDocs/_pages/documentation/queries/spans.md

 sidebar:
   nav: "docs"
 ---
-Once the OddDotNet OpenTelemetry Test Harness has received `ExportTraceServiceRequest`s from your application, the next step is to query the harness to confirm that the correct spans have been received.
+Once the OddDotNet OpenTelemetry Test Harness has received an `ExportTraceServiceRequest` from your application, the next step is to query the harness to confirm that the correct spans have been received.